zyriab/verify-recaptcha/README.md

           return false;
         }

-        // At this point, the ReCaptcha has been validated and you can assume the user is not a bot 🥳 return true;
+        // At this point, the ReCAPTCHA has been validated and you can assume the user is not a bot 🥳 return true;
       } catch(e) {
         // Handle error